 Please consider using the phone, email, social media, video chat programs, and other options to stay connected with your loved ones during this time.
 We certainly don’t want this time to be isolating for anyone, but we must continue to be diligent in our efforts to not introduce illnesses into our community.
 Bishop Spencer Place staff will gladly work with you on ideas to help you connect with your friends and family remotely, as well provide ideas and opportunities for in-room activities.
 If you’d like assistance, please ask.

 While being mindful of social distancing, residents are welcome to use common areas such as the library and Westport Room, and the garden is open for walking.
 Laundry rooms are operational, and we will continue to provide mail services to all residents.

 While our community dining areas are closed, our dining partner, PB&J, is visiting residents’ homes daily and sharing information on the day’s menu and specials.
 Residents simply provide PB&J with their dining order, and their meals are delivered directly to their home.

 Remaining within the community

-While we never like to hear about an emerging illness like COVID-19, as a senior living community, we thoroughly plan and prepare for events like this.
-Our leadership is meeting daily to assess the current situation and to ensure we have all the appropriate plans, supplies, and staffing in place to respond.
+While we never like to hear about an emerging virus like the coronavirus that causes COVID-19, as a senior living community, we thoroughly plan and prepare for events like this.
+Our leadership meets daily to assess the current situation and to ensure we have all the appropriate plans, supplies, and staffing in place to respond.

 Again, every measure we are taking is designed to help safeguard the health of our residents and staff.
 Bishop Spencer Place is home to our residents, and we take our responsibility to make it a healthy place extremely seriously.
-Thank you for your understanding during this time.
+Thank you for your support and understanding.

-As we follow the guidance of CDC and CMS, we encourage you to follow this website to stay updated with the latest information.
-If you have any questions or would like additional information, please reach out to me at 816-595-5003 or email me at email@example.com.
+We encourage you to visit the Bishop Spencer Place website regularly to stay updated on the latest information.
+If you have any questions or would like additional information, please reach out to me at 816-595-5003 or email me at firstname.lastname@example.org.